folded-ear/gobrennas-site/README.md

 ## Run the app

-First, the app won't do much unless you have an API running at http://localhost:8080 (see https://github.com/folded-ear/gobrennas-api).
+First, the app won't do much unless you have an API (see https://github.com/folded-ear/gobrennas-api) running as well.
+You'll also need to copy `.env.example` to `.env`, updating the values if you changed any default configuration.

 Then start the client with `pnpm run dev`.